Tyler Freeman (baseball): Professional career

+Cleveland Indians / Guardians

-Freeman was selected by the Cleveland Indians in the second round of the 2017 Major League Baseball draft.
-He signed with the Indians, forgoing his commitment to play college baseball at Texas Christian University.
+The Cleveland Indians selected Freeman in the second round with the 71st pick of the 2017 Major League Baseball draft.
+He signed with the Indians for $816,500, the slot value for that pick, forgoing his commitment to play college baseball for the TCU Horned Frogs.
+Freeman made his professional debut that summer with the Arizona League Indians, batting .297 in 36 games.

-Freeman made his professional debut with the Arizona League Indians, batting .297 in 36 games.
-He played the 2018 season with the Mahoning Valley Scrappers, slashing .352/.405/.511 with two home runs, 38 runs batted in, and 14 stolen bases in 72 games, earning New York-Penn League All-Star honors.
+Freeman played the 2018 season with the Mahoning Valley Scrappers, slashing .352/.405/.511 with two home runs, 38 runs batted in, and 14 stolen bases in 72 games, earning New York-Penn League All-Star honors.
 He started 2019 with the Lake County Captains, with whom he was named a Midwest League All-Star, before being promoted to the Lynchburg Hillcats in June.
 Over 123 games between both teams, Freeman batted .306/.368/.410 with three home runs, 44 runs batted in, and 19 stolen bases.

 Freeman did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
 In 2021, Freeman hit .323/.372/.470 in 41 games for the Double-A Akron RubberDucks.
-On August 9, 2021, Freeman underwent season-ending surgery on his left shoulder.
+On August 9, he underwent season-ending surgery on his left shoulder.

 The newly named Cleveland Guardians selected Freeman to their 40-man roster on November 19, 2021.
+He was assigned to the Triple-A Columbus Clippers to begin the 2022 season.

 The Guardians recalled Freeman from the minor leagues on August 3, 2022.
-He made his major league debut that same day, starting at third base.
+He made his major league debut that day, starting at third base.
+In his debut, Freeman collected his first career hit, a single off Kevin Ginkel of the Arizona Diamondbacks.
+Appearing in 24 games in his rookie campaign, Freeman hit .247/.314/.286 with no home runs and 3 RBI.

+Freeman was optioned to Triple-A Columbus to begin the 2023 season, with whom he batted .319/.457/.462, with 10 stolen bases without being caught.
+Freeman was recalled to the major leagues on May 6, replacing the struggling Oscar González.
+Freeman did not make an appearance until May 10, when he started at second base and went 2-for-4 with two singles in a loss to the Detroit Tigers.
+In 64 contests for Cleveland, he slashed .242/.295/.366 with four home runs, 18 RBI, and five stolen bases.

+Freeman started in center field on Opening Day for Cleveland in 2024.
+He had his first four-hit game on May 18, with a double, stolen base, walk, and three RBIs.
+He played in 118 games for the Guardians during the season, batting .209/.305/.321 with seven home runs, 32 RBI, and 11 stolen bases.
+Although being recalled and activated for the playoffs, Freeman suffered a season ending torn oblique muscle during live at bats prior to Game 2 vs the Detroit Tigers and was later taken off the roster.